 Creating good healthy habits that stick.

-It is difficult to just change and switching a bad habit for a good habit does not happen overnight.
-You need to decide what habits need to change and what new behaviours you need to learn.
-A large goal can cause overwhelm, but when broken down into bite size pieces change becomes manageable.
+It is difficult to change and switch a bad habit for a good habit does not happen overnight.
+First, you must decide what habits need to change and what new behaviours you need to learn.
+A large goal can cause overwhelm, but when broken down into bite-size pieces, change becomes manageable.

 Naturally, it takes time for new behaviours to become habits.
-It may even take 3 months and in that time it is easy to slip a day or two as you settle into new routines.
-In reality, you and I both would like to say ‘no way, not me‘, but, missing too many days can lead to the new behaviour not setting in.
-Which is why tracking is a pathway to success.
-Here is a 90 day succes tracker to help you concrete your habits and track your way to success.
+It may even take 3 months, and in that time, it is easy to slip a day or two as you settle into new routines.
+In reality, you and I would like to say ‘no way, not me’, but missing too many days can lead to the new behaviour not setting in.
+This is why tracking is a pathway to success.

-Creating work life balance includes creating healthy habit goals as health is one of the spheres of the wheel of life.
-You and I may choose different spokes on our wheel of life due to different values our lives.
-Some work life balance goals belong to these groups.
-Family, relationships, physical health, mental wellbeing, spiritual wellbeing, business and lifestyle.
+Creating work-life balance includes creating healthy habit goals as health is one of the spheres of the wheel of life.
+You and I may choose different spokes on our wheel of life due to different values in our lives.
+Some work-life balance goals belong to these groups.
+Family, relationships, physical health, mental wellbeing, spiritual well-being, business and lifestyle.
 Is 2019 a year you are concentrating on getting more balance in your life?
 Discover the 5 strategies for work life balance that successful entrepreneurs do.

 The best top 10 healthy habit goals to reenergize your life.